mematron/Firestorm-2.0/README.md

 I've included a video of Firestorm 2.0 in action.

-Finally, the source for this application is included called mematron/Firestorm-2.0/Firestorm 2.qtz file  You'll need Xcode installed to view the source.
+Finally, the source for this application is included called Firestorm 2.qtz file  You'll need Xcode installed to view the source.

 mematron